nadinCodeHat/AutoVIS/README.md

 # AutoVIS

-A YOLOv5 based Vehicle Type and License Plate Recognition System
+A YOLOv5 and Image-Processing based Vehicle Type and License Plate Recognition System

 ## Installation and run